keivanipchihagh/x-ui/README.md

 - X-UI can be buggy at times! double check every config you set.
 - Which protocol to use is up to you!
 Try several and find which works best in your area.
 - Not working on some ISPs?
 Could use **IPv6** if you know how😎.
 Nobody will look for you there...
 - Want to hide your IP?
-Use **Nginx+CDN** and relay traffic to **port 443** to make it more daring detect you!
-It's gonna be tricky though.
+Use **Nginx+CDN** and relay traffic to **port 443** to make it more challenging to detect you!

 ## 🤝 Issues and Contributions
-Feel free to ask your questions by opening an [issue](https://github.com/keivanipchihagh/xui-trojan/issues/new).
+Feel free to ask questions via [issue](https://github.com/keivanipchihagh/xui-trojan/issues/new) and add features by opening a [pull request](https://github.com/keivanipchihagh/xui-trojan/pulls).